 “You’re the monkey who only moves with his faith.
 Ultimately, if your approach changes, anything can be your God” -Tezca Tlipoca

-While the anime failed to adapt his story arc and kept him as just another goofy ally, the manga shows his rapidly deteriorating sanity as Justin turns traitor and takes up arms against former friends.
+While the anime failed to adapt his story arc and kept him as just another goofy ally, the manga fares better.
+It shows his rapidly deteriorating sanity as Justin turns traitor and takes up arms against former friends.
 He grows deranged, unreasonable, scarred, and is eventually slain by the very people who once called him a friend, but who he could never truly trust in return.

 Wolkenritter – Lyrical Nanoha